stuartandrewsimpson-ctrl/trade-blotter-to-reg/README.md

-Select all the existing text, delete it, and paste this full README:

 # Trade Blotter → Regulatory & Ledger Views

 *A small, opinionated demo of how the same economic reality is described in